oodx/room/docs/ref/workshops/workshop_mud_mini_game.md

   reduce flicker on larger maps.
 - Inventory actions mutate shared state protected by `Arc<Mutex<EditorState>>`-like patterns.
 Explore splitting the plugin into map/inventory panels once the runtime supports multi-plugin coordination for related zones.
+- The action menu participates in the runtime lifecycle: when the menu zone owns focus, the cursor visibly locks to the highlighted action via `set_cursor_in_zone`, and `FocusChanged` signals drive the pointer on/off.
+Use this workshop to inspect the new lifecycle events in `room_mvp::RuntimeEvent`.
 - No scripted encounters exist yet; add NPCs or puzzles once the base navigation loop is hardened.

 ## TODO / Known Gaps